gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 ## what is this

-an ongoing list of projects I made, tried to make, or did not get to make while at [Recurse Center](https://www.recurse.com/), sep-dec 2023.
+a list of projects I made, tried to make, or did not get to make while at [Recurse Center](https://www.recurse.com/), sep-dec 2023.

 ## projects